lehet005/simple-search/docs/Population-search.md

 * parent-b - The second answer to be a parent.
 * scorer - Scoring function to be used when constructing the child answer.

+Note: The arguments above are the same for both crossover functions.

 ## Two-Point Crossover

+Our two-point-crossover function works as follows:

+1. Take the chromosomes (bit vectors) from the parents.
+2. Selects two random points from 0 to L, where L is the length of the chromosome.
+3. Constructs a new chromosome for a child using genes before the first point and after the second point from parent-a and genes between the two points from parent-b.
+4. Construct a new answer using the new child chromosome.